MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - In response to user feedback, users can now exempt certain cookies from automatically clearing when the browser closes.
 This option is helpful if there's a site that users don't want to be signed out of, but still want to have all the other cookies cleared when the browser closes.
 To use this feature, go to *edge://settings/clearBrowsingDataOnClose* and enable the "Cookies and other site data" toggle.

 - Automatic Profile Switching is now available to help you get to your work content more easily across profiles.
 If you use multiple profiles at work, you can check it out by navigating to a site requiring authentication from your work or school account while on your personal profile.
-When we detect this, you will receive a prompt to switch to your work profile to access that site without having to authenticate to it.
-When you choose the work profile you want to switch to, the website will simply open in your work profile.
+When we detect a change, you will receive a prompt to switch to your work profile to access that site without having to authenticate to it.
+When you choose the work profile you want to switch to, the website will open in your work profile.
 This profile switching capability will help you keep your work and personal data separate and help you get to your work content more effortlessly.
 If you don't want the feature to prompt you to switch profiles, you can choose the don't ask me again option and it will get out of your way.

 - Collections feature improvements:
   - You can use drag and drop to add an item to a collection without opening the collection.
 During the drag and drop you can also choose a location in the collection list where you want to put the item.
   - You can add multiple items to a collection instead of adding one item at a time.
 To add multiple items, select the items and then drag them to a collection.
 Or you can select the items, right-click and then pick the collection where you want the items.

 - You can add all the tabs in an Edge window into a new collection without adding them individually.
-To do this, right-click on any tab and choose "Add all tabs to a new collection".
+To add all the tabs, right-click on any tab and choose "Add all tabs to a new collection".

 - Extension sync is now available.
 You can now sync your extensions across all your devices!
 Extensions from both the Microsoft and Chrome Stores will sync with Microsoft Edge.
 To use this feature: Click the ellipses (**…**) on the menu bar, select **Settings**.
 Under Your profile, click **Sync** to see the Sync options.
 Under **Profiles/Sync** use the toggle to enable Extensions.
 You can use the [SyncTypesListDisabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#synctypeslistdisabled) group policy to disable syncing of extensions.